mrSiefen/frcTeamMatchCheckerPython/README.md

 It doesn't!
 This can be run in its simplest form to find match numbers as a python script.
 Its not pretty and this V1 script did not print out the alliance mates as well, just the match code, event code and match type.

-However, this method is not pretty, it requires you to get your own TBA API key and also have python installed and pip install the required packages...
-Then you can only run it from a laptop or special app.
-So a website will be better.
-The backend will move to NodeJs with an EJS frontend just like GoFundRobots.org.
-The difference is this time we could lease a new domain or use a subdomain for FRCzero.org or GoFundRobots.org.

-To try the idea out without moving to nodeJS yet I did a python flask server

-With all of that you have a mini version of what this project will look like that you can run at home yourself before the real site goes live.

 **FRC Matchfinder is a terrible name, are we stuck with it?**

 No!
 I didn't already rush out and lease a domain without asking first!
 Please give me some ideas!